Have you ever wondered why real estate experts insist you don’t buy more house than you can afford?

 - Pest control – I bet new homeowners just love their new fairytale exterior porch!
 But termites will be instantly attracted to it if you don’t perform regular pest inspections!
 Hire an exterminator on a regular basis to avoid termite problems.

-- Lawn maintenance – Hiring a professional to take care of your lawn is costly.
+- Lawn maintenance – Hiring a professional like TruGreen or other reliable services to take care of your lawn can be costly.
 But doing it yourself isn’t free either!
 Lawn equipment can be expensive.
 And the added utility costs as well (watering the lawn uses water, a leaf blower uses either gasoline, batteries or electricity, etc.)

 - Miscellaneous repairs – It doesn’t matter how new your appliances are or how recently you installed your new bathroom tiles.
 Things will eventually break.
 And it will cost money to repair the damage.